DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 ### Analytics

 I collect some anonymous analytics on my site.
 Not because I feel the need to spy on my users every move, but because I rather enjoy nerding out about statistics.
-I _love_ being able to see what country people are showing up from, what devices they're using [^1] and their browsers.
+I _love_ being able to see what country people are showing up from (so many Hacker News clients), what devices they're using [^2] and their browsers.
 Being able to see view counts tick up also does wonders for my motivation.

 I also find it endlessly interesting to go have a look at where people are finding my site.
 Sometimes I'll find that one of my posts has ended up in some obscure non-English newsletter, or other times on some niche forum straight out of the last century.
 It's lovely being able to go down little rabbit holes inspecting such cases.

 As for _how_ analytics are collected, I do it via [GoatCounter](https://www.goatcounter.com), which provides simple, lightweight, and open-source analytics.
-It'll be blocked by pretty much every content blocker, which probably has some significant skews on the data, such as hiding my more technical audience, who are likely to make use of such tools, or mobile users who might be unable to install extensions.
+It'll be blocked by pretty much every content blocker, which probably has some significant skews on the data, such as hiding my more technical audience, who are likely to make use of such tools, or bolstering the number of mobile users as they might be unable to install extensions.
 I make all that collected data public at [stats.vale.rocks](https://stats.vale.rocks).

+[^1]: Or perhaps more accurately for the web, endnotes.
-[^1]: Being able to see people showing up on obscure devices like [Windows Phones](https://fedi.vale.rocks/notice/AhZNOGmyxVKCXHtW5I) always prompts a chuckle.
+[^2]: Being able to see people showing up on obscure devices like [Windows Phones](https://fedi.vale.rocks/notice/AhZNOGmyxVKCXHtW5I) always prompts a chuckle.